AV Bill of Rights

-AVs shall not increase risk of injury or death inside or outside of an AV.
+1. Autonomous Vehicles shall not increase risk of injury or death to any person inside or outside of an AV compared with comparable conventional vehicles .

 - The bare minimum standard for introduction of AVs into commerce is that an AV does not degrade the safety of the highways, highway users, or accessible property.
 (Do no harm!)

-- No vehicle design may be deployed that increases the probability of injury or death to vehicle occupants, to other motorists or their vehicles, to structures that might contain the AV (including by battery or other electrical fires), to police, fire fighters and other emergency personnel, construction personnel, or other vulnerable road users.
+- No vehicle design configuration may be deployed that is projected or proven to increase the risk (considering the probability and consequence) of crashes or fire with due consideration of other motorists and their vehicles, to structures that might contain the AV while not in use (including by battery or other electrical fires), to police, fire fighters and other emergency personnel, or other vulnerable road users.

 - AVs must include effective cybersecurity in their designs.